 - Students selected to teach all other discussion and lab sections will be notified in late July.

-- All students selected should expect to attend on-campus training in August which will be announced in June.
+- All students selected should expect to attend on-campus training on August 17 - 19 from 1 pm - 4 pm.

 Expected breakdown of duties for: